zachmetcalf/shared-project/docs/setup/update.md

 ## Fetch Updates via Git

-To receive updates from the template project, fetch and merge changes from `shared-project` remote
+To receive updates from the template project, fetch and merge changes from the `shared-project` remote

 ```
     git fetch --all